mkatychev/darkroom/README.md

   --help            display usage information

 Commands:
-  take              Takes a single frame, emitting the request then validating
+  take              Takes a single frame, sends the request and compares the
-                    the returned response
+                    returned response
-  record            Attempts to play through an entire Reel sequence running a
+  record            Attemps to play through an entire Reel sequence
-                    take for every frame in the sequence

 ```